 - Password of the user, if you specified the

-- Optional full name of the user.
+--with-passwordparameter. - Optional full name of the user.
 We recommend specifying it, especially if the username does not match the full name.
 This helps you recognize the user.

 - Additional optional information, such as their room number or work phone.